ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 ![Rich uncle pennybags](/assets/images/pennybags.jpg)

-*Rich Uncle Pennybags, more commonly known as the Monopoly Man. courtesy of Parker Brothers*
+*Rich Uncle Pennybags, more commonly known as the Monopoly Man.
+Courtesy of Parker Brothers*

 It may be the case that a significant part of the project already exists and can be purchased or licensed commercially.